Department Head and Professor, Animal Science

 - Perform other responsibilities as related to the Department Head's administrative duties.

 - Ph.D. in animal science or a closely related discipline, D.V.M., or equivalent.

 - Demonstrated excellence in scholarship and professional activities related to teaching, research, and/or extension that will qualify the individual to be tenured at the rank of Associate or Full Professor in the Department of Animal Science.

 - Strong interpersonal and communication skills appropriate to sustaining a mutually respectful environment and delivering quality academic programs within an inclusive work environment.

-- Evidence demonstrating a commitment to enhancing the diversity and inclusion of students, faculty, and staff.
+- Strong commitment to enhancing the diversity and inclusion of students, faculty, and staff.

 - Demonstrated leadership in developing departmental programs, coordinating capital improvements, or stimulating external funding from both public and private sources.